TenthPres/AccessLogin/README.md

 	$users = \Tenth\AccessLogin::login($userEmail, $userPassword, true);

 With that, `$users` contains an array of AccessPersonDetailed objects, corresponding to people in that family who share the email address.
 These are the same as the AccessPerson objects returned from Basic Requests, with the addition of an `IndividualId` attribute corresponding to the individual's unique ID in the ACS database, as well as a private `_hasLoadedProfile` attribute indicating whether the user's profile page has been loaded and parsed.

-There is not yet support for the loading and parsing of individual profile pages.
+There is not yet support for the loading and parsing of individual profile pages, but this is expected in future revisions.

 For the above example, the value of `$users` might be something like: